moorec52/Jordan-WaPOR/README.md

   <p align="center">Map of change in EIT<sub>a</sub> (millimeters per year) over the Jordan River Basin for 2009-2020.</p>

 The certianty of the trend equation also varies across pixels.
 The R<sup>2</sup> values range from 0-1, with a mean of 0.36 and a standard deviation of 0.26.
 The RMSE is also considered and is plotted below as percent error of average EIT<sub>a</sub> values over the time period.
 The square root of the RMSE is taken and divided by the average EIT<sub>a</sub> for each pixel.
 These values are relatively low, suggesting that this trend may still be applicable in some areas of the basin for certain applications depending on error sensitivity.

+The R<sup>2</sup> mean value for cropland is lower than average, at 0.20 with a maximum of 0.98.

   <p align="center">
     <img
      src="https://github.com/moorec52/Jordan-WaPOR/blob/main/Images/EITaR2.PNG"